merfemor/dwarf-compiler/README.md

 ```
 cabal build
 ```
+If you have errors on Arch-based distros, you can try add `-dynamic` flag in `ghc-options` in `.cabal` file

 If build succeeds, dwarf-compiler will be in the `./dist/build/dwsc` directory.
 You can run it:
 ```
 ./dist/build/dwsc/dwsc <source_file.dws>